ucsd-dsc-arts/dsc160-final-group17_final/README.md

 Ultimately, generative art in these two manners were both very successful in their own ways, and show the incredible potential that style transfer has to create great and hitherto unimagined art in the future.

-The subsequent paragraphs could address questions including:
-- Why is this culturally innovative?
-- How does your generative computational approach differ from traditional art/music/cultural production?
-- How do your results relate to broader social, cultural, economic political, etc., issues?
-- What are the ethical concerns for this form of generative art?
-- In what future directions could you expand this work?

 ## Team Roles